 The Doctor hanging around – in ‘Dragonfire’ 1987.

 Had to be in here.
 The infamous ‘actual’ cliffhanger moment, where Doctor Who got a bit too clever – by parodying itself.

 The Seventh Doctor, whilst exploring an ice world; attempts to take a bafflingly dangerous short-cut from one platform to a lower one.
 By climbing over the side and dropping down.
 Ending up, dangling from the question-mark umbrella.
 Silly.

 9) Jon Pertwee – Colony In Space – 1971 – Attacked by a robotic lizard.

 Odd entry this from a forgotten early Pertwee serial – but really memorable.

-The Third Doctor, having gone to check out a mining outpost (where contact has been lost) discovers the place ripped to shreds and the occupants dead, with huge claw marks everywhere.
+The Third Doctor, having gone to check out a mining outpost (where contact has been lost).
+Then discovers the place ripped to shreds and the occupants dead, with huge claw marks everywhere.

-Wondering what could have done this, he turns around and a huge robot is standing in the doorway with massive claws and it advances towards the camera really quickly and the screen fades.
+Wondering what could have done this, he turns around and a huge robot is standing in the doorway with massive claws and it advances quickly towards the camera and the screen fades.
 Effective.

 8) Tom Baker – The Deadly Assassin – 1976 – In A ‘Matrix’ Style Digital World, the badguy attempts to run the Doctor over – in a small train!

-A tad ridiculous, as the Doctor’s boot becomes wedged in a train track as the bad guy steams around the corner in a toy train.
-The film is sped up like Benny Hill as the train careers toward the helpless Doctor.
+A tad ridiculous, as the Doctor’s foot becomes wedged in a train-track, as the bad guy steams around the corner in a toy train.
+The footage is sped-up, like Benny Hill – as the train careers toward the helpless Doctor.
 Silly – but memorable.